vitessio/website/content/en/docs/design-docs/vreplication/vstream/tracker.md

 #### Version Tracker

-Version tracker runs on the master.
+Version tracker runs on the primary.
 It subscribes to the replication watcher and inserts a new row into the schema_version table with the latest schema.

 #### Version Historian

-Version historian runs on both master and replica and handles DDL events.
+Version historian runs on both primary and replica and handles DDL events.
 For a given GTID it looks up its cache to check if it has a schema valid for that GTID.
 If not, on the replica, it looks up the schema_version table.
 If no schema is found then it provides the latest schema which is updated by subscribing to the schema engine’s change notification.

 ### Notes